root-11/mplite/README.md

 This requires that I:

-a. create a queue with 1,2,3,...,10
+1. create a queue with 1,2,3,...,10
-b. add tasks for the numbers to be added pairwise
+2. add tasks for the numbers to be added pairwise
-c. receive the result
+3. receive the result
-d. when I have a pair of numbers submit them AGAIN.
+4. when I have a pair of numbers submit them AGAIN.

 Here is an example of what the code can look like:
 ```